No Tags Found!

 Dear Member,

 In general, earned leaves are granted to employees/workers under the Factories Act, 1948 or the applicable S&E Act.
 If you are from Gurgaon, you will be governed by the Punjab Shops & Commercial Establishments Act, 1958 as applicable to the state of Haryana.
-According to both Acts, an employee is not allowed to accumulate more than 30 earned leaves (EL) in this case as the limit of accumulation of EL is 30 in both scenarios.
+According to both Acts, an employee is not allowed to accumulate more than 30 earned leaves (EL) as the limit of accumulation of EL is 30 in both scenarios.
 If your establishment has any agreement or leave policy allowing the accumulation of leaves up to 40, then the employee can take all forty EL.
 As previously mentioned, you may grant an additional five advanced EL, totaling 45 days of leave.

 Submitted, please.